swainson-fitz-michael-holness/Robotik-Js/README.md

 Please feel free to contribute or get in contact if you would like to see any algorithms added to this repository.
 The more the better.

 ### TO DO:
-1. Organize [freecodecamp](https://www.freecodecamp.com) solutions to basic and intermediate algorithms
+1. Organize [freecodecamp](https://www.freecodecamp.com) (FCC) solutions to basic and intermediate algorithms
 2. Add README.md to relevant places
 3. Organize main-algorithms file structure
 4. Add to main-algorithms uncommitted solutions